microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 Anyone can build a Blockchain network and use it to host blockchains.
 Microsoft Azure makes it incredibly simple to do both by supporting Blockchain-as-a-Service.
 A few button clicks in the Azure Portal are sufficient to deploy a network of virtual machines provisioned with popular Blockchain implementations such as [Ethereum](https://www.ethereum.org/), [Corda](https://www.corda.net/), or [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric).

-Ethereum was one of the first general-purpose Blockchain implementations.
-The software is open-source and is the basis for Ethereum's own cryptocurrency known as [Ether](https://www.ethereum.org/ether).
-You can deploy Ethereum networks of your own and use its Blockchain implementation however you wish.
-Among other features, Ethereum supports [smart contracts](https://en.wikipedia.org/wiki/Smart_contract), which are written in languages such as [Solidity](https://en.wikipedia.org/wiki/Solidity) and then compiled into bytecode and deployed to the blockchain for execution.

-In this lab, you will deploy an [Ethereum proof-of-authority network](https://docs.microsoft.com/azure/blockchain/templates/ethereum-poa-deployment) on Azure and use it to host a custom blockchain.
+In this lab, you will deploy an [Azure Blockchain Service](https://azure.microsoft.com/solutions/blockchain/) and use it to host a custom blockchain.
 Then you will build a Web site named "Profrates" for rating professors that stores the comments and ratings that users enter in the blockchain.
-Along the way, you will get first-hand experience running Blockchain networks on Azure, as well as writing smart contracts for Ethereum and using them to store digital records in such a way that they cannot be altered.
+Along the way, you will get first-hand experience running Blockchain networks on Azure, as well as writing smart contracts and using them to store digital records in such a way that they cannot be altered.

 ![Profrates app](Images/header.png)